thasneem-786/rock-paper-scissors/README.md

-# rock-paper-scissors
+# rock-paper-scissors 🪨📃✂️
-Python Core | Rock, paper, scissors: This is a classic game that can be implemented in Python using functions and conditionals.
+> Rock, paper, scissors: This is a classic game that can be implemented in Python using functions and conditionals.